harshgit/se577-software-architecture/README.md

 # se577-software-architecture

 Hello
-My name is Harsh Vardhan Bolakani and I am currently part of the Drexel Masters prrogram This is the repository used for the course SE-577 as part of the course
+My name is Harsh Vardhan Bolakani and I am currently part of the Drexel Masters program This is the repository used for the course SE-577 as part of the course

 Currently I am working as Engineer 5 with Comcast Business and am part of a central team that develops tools, solutions, and frameworks for other software teams within Comcast Business.